 Community Living Options Sample Clauses

 Community Living Options.
 (A) The State shall serve individuals in the target population receiving HCBS Waiver Program services in their own home or their family’s home consistent with each individual’s informed choice.
 In order to accomplish this, funds shall be provided to persons with developmental disabilities through the State’s HCBS Waiver Program, available federal funds, and/or State funds as necessary.
+(B) Individuals in the target population shall not be served in a host home or a congregate community living setting unless such placement is consistent with the individual’s informed choice.
+For individuals in the target population not served in their own home or their family’s home, the number of individuals served in a host home as defined by Georgia law shall not exceed two, and the number of individuals served in any congregate community living setting shall not exceed four.
+(C) Individuals receiving the State’s HCBS Waiver Program services shall not be served in a skilled nursing facility, intermediate care facility, or assisted living facility unless service in such a facility is in accordance with the individual’s informed choice.

 Community Living Options.
-The Commonwealth shall serve individuals in the target population in the most integrated setting consistent with their informed choice and needs.
-The Commonwealth shall facilitate individuals receiving HCBS waivers under this Agreement to live in their own home, leased apartment, or family’s home, when such a placement is their informed choice and the most integrated setting appropriate to their needs.
+1. The Commonwealth shall serve individuals in the target population in the most integrated setting consistent with their informed choice and needs.
+2. The Commonwealth shall facilitate individuals receiving HCBS waivers under this Agreement to live in their own home, leased apartment, or family’s home, when such a placement is their informed choice and the most integrated setting appropriate to their needs.
 To facilitate individuals living independently in their own home or apartment, the Commonwealth shall provide information about and make appropriate referrals for individuals to apply for rental or housing assistance and bridge funding through all existing sources, including local, State, or federal affordable housing or rental assistance programs (tenant-based or project-based) and the fund described in Section III.D.4 below.
-Within 365 days of this Agreement, the Commonwealth shall develop a plan to increase access to independent living options such as individuals’ own homes or apartments.
-The Commonwealth undertakes this initiative recognizing that comparatively modest housing supports often can enable individuals to live successfully in the most integrated settings appropriate to their needs.
-The plan will be developed under the direct supervision of a dedicated housing service coordinator for the Department of Behavioral Health and Developmental Services (“DBHDS”) and in coordination with representatives from the Department of Medical Assistance Services (“DMAS”), Virginia Board for People with Disabilities, Virginia Housing Development Authority, Virginia Department of Housing and Community Development, and other organizations as determined appropriate by DBHDS.
-The plan will establish, for individuals receiving or eligible to receive services through the HCBS waivers under this Agreement: Baseline information regarding the number of individuals who would choose the independent living options described above, if available; and Recommendations to provide access to these settings during each year of this Agreement.
-Within 365 days of this Agreement, the Commonwealth shall establish and begin distributing, from a one-time fund of $800,000 to provide and administer rental assistance in accordance with the recommendations described above in Section III.D.3.b.ii, to as many individuals as possible who receive HCBS waivers under this Agreement, express a desire for living in their own home or apartment, and for whom such a placement is the most integrated set...
+3. Within 365 days of this Agreement, the Commonwealth shall develop a plan to increase access to independent living options such as individuals’ own homes or apartments.
+The Commonwealth undertakes this initiative recognizing that comparatively modest housing supports often can enable individuals to live successfully in the most integrated settings appropriate to their needs. a.
+The plan will be developed under the direct supervision of a dedicated housing service coordinator for the Department of Behavioral Health and Developmental Services (“DBHDS”) and in coordination with representatives from the Department of Medical Assistance Services (“DMAS”), Virginia Board for People with Disabilities, Virginia Housing Development Authority, Virginia Department of Housing and Community Development, and other organizations as determined appropriate by DBHDS. b.
+The plan will establish, for individuals receiving or eligible to receive services through the HCBS waivers under this Agreement: i.
+Baseline information regarding the number of individuals who would choose the independent living options described above, if available; and ii.
+Recommendations to provide access to these settings during each year of this Agreement.
+4. Within 365 days of this Agreement, the Commonwealth shall establish and begin distributing, from a one-time fund of $800,000 to provide and administer rental assistance in accordance with the recommendations described above in Section III.D.3.b.ii, to as many individuals as possible who receive HCBS waivers under this Agreement, express a desire for living in their own home or apartment, and for whom such a placement i...

 Community Living Options.
 The State shall serve individuals in the target population receiving HCBS Waiver Program services in their own home or their family’s home consistent with each individual’s informed choice.
 In order to accomplish this, funds shall be provided to persons with developmental disabilities through the State’s HCBS Waiver Program, available federal funds, and/or State funds as necessary.
 Individuals in the target population shall not be served in a host home or a congregate community living setting unless such placement is consistent with the individual’s informed choice.
 For individuals in the target population not served in their own home or their family’s home, the number of individuals served in a host home as defined by Georgia law shall not exceed two, and the number of individuals served in any congregate community living setting shall not exceed four.
 Individuals receiving the State’s HCBS Waiver Program services shall not be served in a skilled nursing facility, intermediate care facility, or assisted living facility unless service in such a facility is in accordance with the individual’s informed choice.
 Support coordination shall be provided to all waiver participants.
 For the purposes of this agreement, support coordination shall mean: Assembling professionals and non-professionals who provide individualized supports, as well as the individual being served and other persons important to the individual being served, who, through their combined expertise and involvement, develop Individual Service Plans, as required by the State’s HCBS Waiver Program, that are individualized and person centered; Assisting the individual to gain access to needed medical, social, education, transportation, housing, nutritional, and other services identified in the Individual Service Plan; and Monitoring the Individual Service Plan to make additional referrals, service changes, and amendments to the plans as identified as needed.
 The State may provide funding for the obligations set forth in this schedule through any legal means, including the State’s current money-follows-the-person program.
 Crisis Response